Postman Pat: The Movie: Plot

 Patrick "Pat" Clifton, also known as "Postman Pat", is a friendly postman who delivers letters in the English village of Greendale with his cat Jess.
 One day, Pat plans to take his wife, Sara, on a late honeymoon to Italy, and intends to afford it through a bonus from his employer, the Special Delivery Service.
 However, their new boss, Edwin Carbunkle, has cancelled all bonuses, and plans to make SDS more efficient and profitable by replacing its human workers with machinery.

-When Pat gets home and tries to tell Sara the news, his son Julian shows Pat a television talent show, You're the One.
+When Pat gets home and tries to tell Sara the news, his son Julian shows him a television talent show, You're the One.
 Its host, Simon Cowbell, states the next auditions will take place in Greendale and that the winner of the finals will be awarded with a holiday to Italy and a recording contract.
 Pat takes part in the contest in hopes of winning the holiday tickets and his unexpected singing voice wins the contest.
-Pat is to sing again in the finale in a head-to-head contest with another winner named Josh, whose boss, Wilf is jealous of Pat and is keen to make sure that Josh wins at all costs.
+Pat is to sing again in the finale in a head-to-head contest with another winner named Josh.
+Josh's manager, Wilf, is jealous of Pat and is keen to make sure that Josh wins at all costs.

-Having seen Pat's performance with Mr. Brown, the Chief Executive Officer of the SDS, Carbunkle invents robot look-alikes of Pat and Jess, named the "Patbot 3000" and "Jessbot" respectively, to take over Pat's job during his absence.
+Having seen Pat's performance with Mr. Brown, the chief executive officer of the SDS, Carbunkle invents robot look-alikes of Pat and Jess, named the "Patbot 3000" and "Jessbot" respectively, to take over Pat's job during his absence.
 They cause chaos and anger the villagers as they do so, and everyone except Pat and Carbunkle is oblivious to Pat's replacement.
 Ben Taylor, the manager of SDS, and his co-workers are later fired by Carbunkle and replaced by Patbot.
 Shortly after, Carbunkle unleashes an array of multiple Patbots and Pat grows guilty about entering the contest as he becomes distant from his family and disliked by his friends.